Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 This can be one of the hardest parts of creating your site, in my opinion.
 For a freelance writer website, you can choose to use your business name as your domain name, or you can make it easy and go with your name, which is what I did.

 The benefit of using your name for a domain is the flexibility it offers.
 If you ever choose to shift your niche or start a new online side hustle all together, you won't have to purchase a brand new domain.

 A domain name is very important to your online identity and is right on par with picking a company name, so it requires some serious thought before jumping in.
-With that in mind, trying to decide a domain name isn’t always easy.
+With that in mind, trying to decide on a domain name isn't always easy.